fradelg/atom-markmon-plugin/README.md

-# Markmon Preview
+# Markmon Preview package for Atom

-Run [markmon](https://github.com/yyjhao/markmon) as a server, send your Markdown files to it and preview the output within Atom.
+This package runs [markmon](https://github.com/yyjhao/markmon) as a server, sends your Markdown files to it and preview the output in Atom.

-It supports latex mathematical expressions thanks to Mathjax and pandoc processor
+It supports latex mathematical expressions thanks to Mathjax and the pandoc processor

-In order to make it work you must install the `markmon` npm module:

-`npm install -g markmon`

-This package also depends on `request` and `underscore-plus` modules but both are bundled with the package.

-Commands:
+## Commands

-  * `Markmon Preview: Show` will run markdown as a server and opens a new pane to render the HTML output.
-The output is updated 1 second after the last change in the editor.
+  * `Markmon Preview: Toggle` -> Runs markdown as a server and opens a new pane to render the HTML output

-There are four basic parameters in settings:
+## Settings

   * `markmon-preview.cmd` which is the markmon executable
   * `markmon-preview.port` which is the local port on which server listens